spencerdodd/spencerdodd.github.io/_posts/2017-01-23-test_post_please_ignore.markdown

 date:   2017-01-23 22:33:00 -0500
 categories: coding security owasp bwa
 ---
 This is the first entry in a series of posts that will be focused on my working through the Open Web Application Security Project's WebGoat (v5.4).
 I do realize that there is a newer version (stable 7, dev 8?), but 5.4 came in the latest version of the OWASP Broken Web Applications Project.
 I intend to work my way through all of the challenges in the OWASP BWA over the course of the next few months after work and in my spare time.
-I will try to make enough progress to post meaningful updates on this blog on a daily to weekly basis.
+I will try to make enough progress to post meaningful updates to this blog on a daily to weekly basis.

 A little bit about my setup: